Problem solving: Mental set

 Mental set is the inclination to re-use a previously successful solution, rather than search for new and better solutions.
 It is a reliance on habit.

-It was first articulated by Abraham Luchins in the 1940s with his well-known water jug experiments.
-Participants were asked to fill one jug with a specific amount of water using other jugs with different maximum capacities.
+It was first articulated by Abraham S. Luchins in the 1940s with his well-known water jug experiments.
+Participants were asked to fill one jug with a specific amount of water by using other jugs with different maximum capacities.
 After Luchins gave a set of jug problems that could all be solved by a single technique, he then introduced a problem that could be solved by the same technique, but also by a novel and simpler method.
 His participants tended to use the accustomed technique, oblivious of the simpler alternative.
 This was again demonstrated in Norman Maier's 1931 experiment, which challenged participants to solve a problem by using a familiar tool (pliers) in an unconventional manner.
 Participants were often unable to view the object in a way that strayed from its typical use, a type of mental set known as functional fixedness (see the following section).

 Rigidly clinging to a mental set is called fixation, which can deepen to an obsession or preoccupation with attempted strategies that are repeatedly unsuccessful.
 In the late 1990s, researcher Jennifer Wiley found that professional expertise in a field can create a mental set, perhaps leading to fixation.

-Groupthink, where each individual takes on the mindset of the rest of the group, can produce and exacerbate mental set.
+Groupthink, in which each individual takes on the mindset of the rest of the group, can produce and exacerbate mental set.
 Social pressure leads to everybody thinking the same thing and reaching the same conclusions.

 Functional fixedness

-Functional fixedness is the tendency to view an object as having only one function, unable to conceive of any novel use, as in the Maier pliers experiment above.
+Functional fixedness is the tendency to view an object as having only one function, and to be unable to conceive of any novel use, as in the Maier pliers experiment described above.
 Functional fixedness is a specific form of mental set, and is one of the most common forms of cognitive bias in daily life.